AndreaDiotallevi/motorway/readme.md

 Since I am not going for a serverless approach, I have picked Redis, which is also a caching technology already used at Motorway.

+The principle is:

+-   The user makes an API request
+-   Does Redis contain the asking query?
+-   If yes, return that straight away
+-   If not, make the database queries and, before returning, save the API response in Redis with a key of `vehicleId + timestamp`

 ### 2.4 Ensure reliability

+> Please prepare your project as you would for a production environment, considering reliability (this app would run in multiple instances), and testing.

-To ensure reliability, the application will need to be deployed in multiple availability zones.
+To ensure reliabity, the EC2 instances will need to deployed in multiple availability zones.
+Same for the application load balancer in front of them.

-### 2.5 Handle concurrent requests

-Given the API endpoint is going to be hit by multiple users per seconds, the system needs to handle multiple instances running at the same time.
-This can be handled by horizontal scaling, using AWS autoscaling groups in tandem with a production process manager like pm2.
+To handle concurrent requests, we can leverage horizontal scalability with AWS autoscaling groups in tandem with a production process manager like pm2.

 ## 3. Architecture